Epanemu/MSD/README.md

 This repository contains code for detecting intersectional bias using the **Maximum Subgroup Discrepancy (MSD)** approach, comparing distributions (e.g., two subsets of US Census data) via protected subgroups.

-It also includes a modified version of hte [AIX 360 library](https://github.com/Trusted-AI/AIX360/).
+It also includes a modified version of the [AIX 360 library](https://github.com/Trusted-AI/AIX360/).

 ---